liquidev/microbf/docs/implementation.md

 reference them by their index on the offset table.

-The current implementation of the offset table only allows for 256 offsets, which isn't much, but future improvements could be made to increase this number to 65536, or even higher.
-This isn't done however, because it would require more memory allocation.
-Future versions of the interpreter will replace this statically-sized array with a dynamic array.
+The current implementation of the offset table only allows for 256 offsets, which isn't much, but future improvements can be made to replace this statically-sized array with a dynamic array.
+A more efficient solution will probably be used, though: one not involving an offset table at all (directly specifying the offsets, like `JZ -5` to jump 5 bytes back).

 ### Opcodes